 Flatpak applications can be completely managed via command line.
 But not everyone likes using command line for installing applications and this is where enabling Flatpak support in GNOME software center will be a lifesaver.

-You will need the GNOME software plugin to install a flatpak via GUI.
+However, if you don’t have the Flatpak integration by default, you will need the GNOME software plugin to install flatpak via GUI.
 Use the below command to install it in Ubuntu based distributions:

 sudo apt install gnome-software-plugin-flatpak